opauth/opauth/README.md

 Try out Opauth for yourself at http://opauth.org

 ### Notes on 1.0.x
-1.0.x is scheduled for alpha release.
+1.0.x is currently under preview release and not to be used for production yet.
+See [release notes](https://github.com/opauth/opauth/releases) for details.

 Opauth API and functionalities are fully ready for evaluation.
 Please try it out and let us know what you think.